The History of Coronavirus

 - Try to get at least 6 to 7 hours of sleep per night.

 - Drink plenty of water, a minimum of 4, 8oz glasses per day

-- Take a broad spectrum probiotic daily that contains at least 5 Lactobacillius and 5 Bifidum strains.
+- Take a broad-spectrum probiotic daily that contains at least 5 Lactobacillus and 5 Bifidum strains.

 - Stop smoking.

 - Minimize to eliminate alcohol.
 Alcohol disrupts the gut flora by inducing leaky gut and making the immune system vulnerable.
 It also reduces the production of viral proteins by the liver that assists in foreign bacteria/virus recognition by the immune system.
 It also reduces the production of natural antioxidants and reduces the liver’s detoxifying functions.
 A healthy liver assists the immune system in fighting bacterial and viral infections.

 So although we are in the process of containing COVID-19, we need not panic, but take the necessary precautions listed above.
 The most important steps you can take to prevent getting sick, are the same evidence-based steps listed above for decades that detail lifestyle methods providing maximal prevention and recovery from illness.